parflow/parflow/docs/user_manual/source/user_manual.rst

       Wells.test_well.Action Injection

-This key specfies the mechanism by which the well works (how ParFlow works with the well data) if the input type key is set to **Vectical**.
+*double* **Wells.\ *well_name*.Type** no default This key specfies the mechanism by which the well works (how ParFlow works with the well data) if the input type key is set to **Vectical**.
 This key can be either **Pressure** or **Flux**.
 A value of **Pressure** indicates that the data provided for the well is in terms of hydrostatic pressure and ParFlow will ensure that the computed pressure field satisfies this condition in the computational cells which define the well.
 A value of **Flux** indicates that the data provided is in terms of volumetric flux rates and ParFlow will ensure that the flux field satisfies this condition in the computational cells which define the well.
-Example Useage:

 .. container:: list